knightbenax/Pentecost/README.md

 ## Why PayStack?

 Why not PayStack?
-PayStack is currently one of the easiest and fastest way to receive payments.
+PayStack is currently one of the easiest and fastest ways to receive payments.
 Their Android SDK gets you set up in a few minutes.

 ## Installation